 This curry pairs beautifully with steamed brown rice or cauliflower rice, depending on dietary preferences.
 The brown rice offers extra fibre, while the cauliflower rice is a great low-carb alternative.
 A sprinkle of fresh coriander just before serving adds a vibrant, herby freshness that ties the flavours together.

-This dish is perfect for a weeknight meal.
+Turkey and Chickpea Curry is perfect for a weeknight meal.
 It is a simple yet flavourful dish that doesn’t compromise on health so if you’re managing diabetes or simply looking for a really tasty meal, this curry is a fantastic solution.
+This is an ideal recipe for using the leftover Turkey.
+It’s perfect for the holiday seasons.

 Turkey and Chickpea Curry